Awards & Benefits

 The prospective student-athlete is required to provide official college transcript(s) to the coach, who must submit them to the Associate Director of Athletics for Student-Athlete Services & Compliance who will forward them to the Office of Admissions.

-Each prospect's college transcript is evaluated by the Dean's office of the college or professional school to which the prospect would apply.
+Each prospect's college transcript is evaluated by the Registrar's Office.
 The evaluation must then be reviewed by the Associate Director of Athletics for Student-Athlete Services & Compliance, who will determine if the prospect meets or will meet NCAA eligibility requirements.
 The Associate Director of Athletics for Student-Athlete Services & Compliance will inform the coach of the student's eligibility status.

 The following section details the process for a student-athlete to maintain his/her continuing eligibility and make satisfactory progress toward a degree.
 As with other eligibility issues, monitoring of this process will be the function of the athletics compliance administrator for eligibility.